apache/kylin/website/docs/configuration/spark_rpc_encryption.md

 This function is disabled by default.
 If you need to enable it, please refer to the following method for configuration.

 ### Spark RPC Communication Encryption Configuration

-1、1.
-Please refer to [Spark Security](http://spark.apache.org/docs/1.6.2/job-scheduling.html#dynamic-resource-allocation) to ensure that RPC communication encryption is enabled in the Spark cluster.
+1、Please refer to [Spark Security](http://spark.apache.org/docs/1.6.2/job-scheduling.html#dynamic-resource-allocation) to ensure that RPC communication encryption is enabled in the Spark cluster.

 2、Add the following configurations in `$KYLIN_HOME/conf/kylin.properties`, to To enable Kylin nodes and Spark cluster communication encryption

 ```
 ### spark rpc encryption for build jobs
 kylin.storage.columnar.spark-conf.spark.authenticate=true